pytorch/ao/torchao/prototype/quantized_training/README.md

 quantize_(model, bitnet_training())
 ```

 Note: following the [BitNet Training Tips, Code and FAQ](https://github.com/microsoft/unilm/blob/master/bitnet/The-Era-of-1-bit-LLMs__Training_Tips_Code_FAQ.pdf), user should insert extra RMSNorm before each `nn.Linear` layers and also remove the original RMSNorm before attention and MLP modules.
 Calling `quantize_(model, bitnet_training())` will NOT perform this for you.
+You can take a look at our example training script [`benchmarks/quantized_training/pretrain_llama2.py`](../../../benchmarks/quantized_training/pretrain_llama2.py) on how to do this for our Llama model.

+See [#930](https://github.com/pytorch/ao/pull/930) for some benchmark results.

 ## Future ideas

+- Extend INT8 weight-only to support tensor-wise scaling, as well as other INTx dtypes.
 - Tile-wise INT8 quantization to keep quantized weight for both forward and backward pass (similar to JetFire).
 - INT4 weight only (with group-wise quantization).
 This can be used with INT4 tinygemm deployment in mind (or other optimized INT4 kernels).
 - FP8 activation x FP8 weight.
 The current FP8 training recipe can be seen as a form of QAT, which maintains a high-precision copy of model weights.
 We can eliminate the high-precision copy.